 Buzz Spector: Alterations (2020)

-Two items of ephemera make up this entry: a pristine copy of the announcement for Spector’s retrospective at the Saint Louis Art Museum, held 20 November 2020 through 31 May 31 2021; and a copy of it with the front cover hand torn by the artist.
-Both are displayed in the images above and below.
-Again, Spector makes an ephemeral piece echo the works in the exhibition.
+Three items of ephemera conclude this entry.
+The first is a pristine copy of the announcement for Spector’s retrospective at the Saint Louis Art Museum, held 20 November 2020 through 31 May 31 2021, along with a copy of it with the front cover hand torn by the artist.
+The second is the catalogue from his show in 2021 Between the Lines.
+With both, Spector makes an ephemeral piece echo the works in the exhibition.
+The third item is a hand torn postcard reproducing his drawing Torn Flag (2022).

 Between the Lines (2021)